GabriellaEscher/GabriellaEscher/README.md

 # Gabriella Escher
 ## 🙋🏻‍♂️  About me
 ### I'm 21 years old, I live in São Paulo, Brazil, and I'm a beginner in the programming area.
 I do system analysis and development.
 My interest in the field began with a curiosity about how technology works.
 After that, my friends recommended some courses where I had my first contact with algorithms.
 Later, I took a web development course, where I learned HTML, CSS, and Javascript.
-During a period of uncertainty about which area to pursue, I became interested in data analysis. <br> ✨ My hobbies include playing instruments, drawing, watching movies/series, and going out with family or friends.
+During a period of uncertainty about which area to pursue, I became interested in data analysis and I'm currently taking a course on the fundamentals of AWS. <br> ✨ My hobbies include playing instruments, drawing, watching movies/series, and going out with family or friends.

 ## Connect with me